 We’re strangers from all walks of life who will likely never meet again, but for a couple of minutes, we’re all headbanging buddies.

-Unity doesn’t come from being told what to think.
-It comes from something so familiar that everyone can just jump in.
+Unity doesn’t come from being told what to feel.
+It comes from something so universal that everyone can easily jump in.

 The Super Bowl is about elite athletes in fierce competition (though I’m pretty sure that streaker ran more yards than the Patriots did).

-For a few hours, we’re supposed to be united by sport.
+For a few hours, we’re united by sport.

-There's a scene in Without Limits, where coach Bill Bowerman is talking with his team at the ’72 Olympics, in the aftermath of the Munich massacre.
-He explains how, in ancient Greece, warring states would lay down their weapons during the Games so they could compete against their enemies.
+There's a scene in Without Limits, where coach Bowerman is talking with his team at the ’72 Olympics, in the aftermath of the Munich massacre.
+He explains that in ancient Greece, warring states would lay down their weapons during the Games so they could compete against their enemies.

 “They understood there was more honor in outrunning a man than killing him.”